moq-wg/moq-transport/draft-lcurley-warp.md

 For example, including a authentication token and some identifier in the path.

 ## Streams
-Warp endpoints communicate over unidirectional QUIC streams.
+Warp endpoints communicate over QUIC streams.
+Every stream is a sequence of messages, framed as described in {{messages}}.
-The application MAY use bidirectional QUIC streams for other purposes.

-A stream consists of sequential messages.
-See messages ({{messages}}) for the list of messages and their encoding.
-These are similar to QUIC and HTTP/3 frames, but called messages to avoid the media terminology.

-Each stream MUST start with a `HEADERS` message ({{headers}}) to indicates how the stream should be transmitted.
+The first stream opened is a bidirectional stream where the peers exchange INIT messages ({{init}}).
+The subsequent streams MAY be either unidirectional and bidirectional.
+For exchanging media, an application would typically send a unidirectional stream containing a single SEGMENT message ({{segment}}).

 Messages SHOULD be sent over the same stream if ordering is desired.
 For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.